RicoJia/ricojia.github.io/_posts/2024/2024-07-11-rgbd-slam-bundle-adjustment.markdown

 2. Solve for $\Delta x_{c}$ in $L^T \Delta x_{c} = y$

 The system $Ax=b$ is always called "linear", **so its solver is called a "linear solver".**

+This is to assume:

+- $S$ is symmetruc and positive semi-definite

 ### Wrap Up